AlonsoVallejo/ESP32_IoT_GreenHouse/backend/readme.md

 - **Connectivity Monitoring**: Periodically checks for internet connectivity and dynamically reinitializes Firebase when WiFi or internet is recovered.
 - **CST Timestamp Integration**: Automatically generates timestamps in the `America/Mexico_City` timezone for accurate data logging.
 - **Public Backend Exposure**: Allows the backend to be exposed to the internet using ngrok for testing and temporary public access.
+- **Device Registration & Alias**: Devices can be registered with an alias and managed from the frontend.
+- **Device Removal**: Devices can be removed from the registered list via the frontend.
+- **History Limiting**: Only the last 60 sensor/actuator data entries per device are kept in the database; older entries are deleted automatically.

 ---